This article may contain compensated links. Please read disclaimer for more info.

 VISIT THE CASTLES NEAR PARIS

-The French castles are always great to visit but they are especially beautiful with the Christmas decorations inside the magnificent halls and also in the gardens.
+The French castles are always great to visit, but they are stunning with the Christmas decorations inside the magnificent halls and gardens.

-In Disneyland Paris, December is a big month with special parades and Christmas shows.
-From 7 November 2020 to 10 January 2021 immerse yourself in a warm, festive atmosphere at Disneyland Paris with light shows and streets dripping in Christmas decorations.
+A day trip to Disneyland Paris is a wonderful way to get in the mood for the holidays, with special parades and Christmas shows.
+From 7 November 2021 to 10 January 2021, immerse yourself in a warm, festive atmosphere at Disneyland Paris, with light shows and streets dripping in Christmas decorations.

 TIP: extend your Disney experience, spend one night or two at one of the hotels near Disneyland Paris with a free shuttle bus.